sebnyberg/pyspark-sql-flight-rules/README.md

 ## Merging dataframes

-### Adding a dataframe to the bottom of another dataframe
+### Add a dataframe to the bottom of another dataframe

 DataFrame 1: